-The price of the ordinary shares may be volatile and fluctuate substantially, which could result in substantial losses for purchasers.
+The price of our ordinary shares may be volatile and fluctuate substantially, which could result in substantial losses for purchasers of our ordinary shares in this offering.

 The price of the ordinary shares is likely to be volatile.
 Global stock markets in general have recently experienced extreme volatility primarily as a result of the ongoing COVID-19 pandemic.
 As a result of this volatility, you may not be able to sell your ordinary shares purchased in this offering at or above the price you paid for such shares.
 The market price for the ordinary shares may be influenced by many factors, including: